guilhemmarchand/trackme/docs/userguide.rst

 - An Elastic source can be added to the ``shared tracker``, or created as an ``independent tracker``
 - The search language can be based on ``| tstats``, ``raw`` searches, ``| from`` and ``| mstats`` commands
 - The shared tracker is a specific scheduled report named ``TrackMe - Elastic sources shared tracker`` that tracks in a single schedule execution all the entities that have been declared as shared Elastic sources via the UI
-- Because the ``shared tracker`` performs a ``single execution``, there are performance considerations to take into account and the shared tracker should be restricted to very effiscient searches in term of run time
+- Because the ``shared tracker`` performs a ``single execution``, there are performance considerations to take into account and the shared tracker should be restricted to very efficient searches in term of run time
 - In addition, ``Elastic sources shared`` have time frame restrictions which are the earliest and latest values of the tracker, you can restrict a shared entity time scope below these values but not beyond
 - A ``dedicated Elastic source`` is created via the UI which generates a new tracker especially for it
-- As the dedicated Elastic source has its ``own schedule report``, this provides more capabilites to handle less performing searches and as well more freedom to address basically any kind of customisation
+- As the dedicated Elastic source has its ``own schedule report``, this provides more capabilities to handle fewer performing searches and as well more freedom to address basically any kind of customisation
 - ``Dedicated Elastic sources`` can be configured to address any time scope you need, and any search that is required including any advanced customisation you would need

 Accessing the Elastic source creation UI